Fashion in India: 2010 onwards – change in Indian Menswear fashion

-Lakme Fashion Week's Gen Next programme has been helpful in giving a launch platforms for some of the newest and avant garde designers in this country.
-Fashion designers such as Antar Agni, Mr. Ajay Kumar, Bloni are some of the newest designers on the block.
+Lakme Fashion Week's Gen Next programme has helped give a launch platform for some of the newest and avant-garde designers in this country.
+Fashion designers such as Antar Agni, Mr Ajay Kumar, and Bloni are some of the newest designers on the block.
 Mr. Ajay Kumar is one such designer who has revolutionised the way Indian men perceive fashion - introducing the signature print-on-print look for men.
 He has brought colourful prints for men and with the likes of celebrities such as Ranveer Singh, Shahid Kapoor popularising such looks, men in India have become more experimental and flamboyant in their outlook.
-Antar Agni has introduced draped menswear which is quite popular amongst the new age men who want to experiment with silhouettes.
+Antar Agni has introduced draped menswear, which is quite popular amongst the new-age men who want to experiment with silhouettes.

 Cities

-Delhi, Kolkata, Mumbai and Chennai are important centers of fashion designing and manufactured in India, followed by Bangalore, Hyderabad, Pune and other large cities.
-Mumbai and Bangalore are the home of some of the top fashion rental services in India.
+Delhi, Kolkata, Mumbai and Chennai are important centres of fashion designing and manufacturing in India, followed by Bangalore, Hyderabad, Pune and other large cities.
+Mumbai and Bangalore are home to some of the top fashion rental services in India.